vendu/vaaja/usr/games/mjolnir/doc/OBJECTS.md

 ### > - stairway down

+Stairs one level down.

 ### < - stairway up

+Stairs one level up.

 ### % - coffin

 Vampires don't like daylight, so they sleep in closed coffins.
+These are located at graveyards, often inside tombs.

 ### - - ATM-card